tontube/client/SocketCommunication.md

 **latestState**
 - Client sends it along with its publicKey
-- Server replies with the latest state object or empty: channel_id, client_wallet_address, client_public_key, client_balance, server_balance, client_sequence_number, client_signature
+- Server replies with the latest state object or empty: channel_id, channel_address, client_wallet_address, client_public_key, client_balance, server_balance, client_sequence_number, client_signature

 **newChannel**
 - Client sends it to server with the latest state (which is actually the first state)